Elnathan Sweet: Biography

 He was born on November 20, 1837, in Cheshire, Massachusetts.
+His father was a Baptist minister.
 His family moved to Stephentown, New York, in 1842.

 He graduated with a degree in civil engineering from Union College in 1859, and began work as Deputy Surveyor under Ward B. Burnet, Surveyor General of the Kansas and Nebraska Territories.
 He soon returned to New York and was employed as Assistant Engineer in various railway companies.
 From 1864 to 1868, he was at Franklin, Pennsylvania, engaged in the engineering development of oil wells and coal mines.
 In 1869, he removed to Chicago, and became Chief Engineer of the Rock Island and Quincy Railroad, later a part of the Chicago, Burlington and Quincy Railroad.
 In 1871, he became also Consulting Engineer for the Rockford Central Railroad and the Cairo and St. Louis Railroad, and engaged in railway construction with his partner James R. Young.

 In 1875, he was a member of the Tilden Commission which investigated alleged canal frauds.
 He was appointed Division Engineer of the Eastern Division of the New York State Canals in 1876.
 He resigned in 1880, and resumed his railway construction business with his former partner, James R. Young.

 He was New York State Engineer and Surveyor from 1884 to 1887, elected on the Democratic ticket in 1883 and 1885.
 Upon retiring from public office, he returned to private practice where, as president of the Hilton Bridge Construction Company, his company landed a State contract to design and construct what would become the Hawk Street Viaduct in Albany.
 He was also, for a time, president of the Canton Bridge Company.

 In 1897 he was appointed as receiver for the Lebanon Springs Railroad following the death of William V. V. Reynolds.

 In 1900, he was President of the Advisory Commission of Engineers, appointed by State Engineer Edward A. Bond to advise in the conduct of surveys for a thousand-ton barge canal.
 Later he was a member of the New York Water Storage Commission.

-He died from heart disease at the Fort Orange Club in Albany, New York, on January 26, 1903, at age 65.
+Sweet died from heart disease at the Fort Orange Club in Albany, New York, on January 26, 1903, at age 65.
+He was interred at Albany Rural Cemetery.